MaDiS: Taming Masked Diffusion Language Models for Sign Language Generation: Experiments

-\textbf{Unmasking with Temporal Checkpoints (UTC).} To accelerate model convergence, we propose a novel unmasking strategy with temporal checkpoints, which substantially reduces the complexity of unmasking orders.
-As shown in Table \ref{tab:abl_unmask}, inserting checkpoints at either $t=0.75$ (corresponding to a $T/4$ temporal resolution) or $t=0.5$ ($T/2$ temporal resolution) yields superior performance compared to the no-checkpoint baseline.
-The best results are achieved when both checkpoints are applied.
-Furthermore, to examine whether the proposed UTC effectively accelerates training convergence, we visualize the training loss ($\mathcal{L}_{tok}$) and validation performance in Figure \ref{fig:utc_curve}.
-The curves clearly demonstrate that incorporating checkpoints leads to faster convergence, which is reflected by lower training loss and higher validation performance at the same epoch.
+\textbf{Unmasking with Temporal Checkpoints (UTC).} To accelerate model convergence, we propose a novel unmasking strategy with temporal checkpoints, which substantially reduces the complexity of unmasking orders in a coarse-to-fine manner.
+As shown in \cref{tab:abl_unmask}, inserting checkpoints composed of uniformly distributed tokens at either $t=0.75$ ($T/4$ temporal resolution) or $t=0.5$ ($T/2$ temporal resolution) yields superior performance over the no-checkpoint setting.
+We further construct a baseline that retains only the first $1/4$ or $1/2$ contiguous tokens at the pivot states.
+While this design also reduces the order complexity, it does not explicitly model the coarse-to-fine prior.
+Although this baseline outperforms the no-checkpoint setting, the best performance is achieved when both checkpoints are applied with uniformly distributed tokens, indicating the benefits of both the reduced complexity and the coarse-to-fine design.
+Finally, we visualize the training loss ($\mathcal{L}_{tok}$) and validation performance in \cref{fig:utc_curve}.
+The curves demonstrate that our UTC leads to faster convergence, which is reflected by lower training loss and higher validation performance at the same epoch.

+\textbf{Mixture-of-Parts (MoP) Embedding Layer.} Our MoP sign embedding layer dynamically fuses token embeddings from different body parts via a learnable gate.
+As shown in \cref{tab:abl_emb}, MoP significantly outperforms the prior design that simply averages randomly initialized part-wise token embeddings \cite{zuo2025soke}.
+When conditioned on well-trained codebooks, we evaluate three standard fusion strategies: 1) averaging, 2) an MLP applied to the concatenation of part-wise code embeddings, and 3) a two-layer Transformer equipped with a $|\mathrm{CLS}|$ token.
+Results show that all conditioned fusion strategies outperform the non-conditioned baseline \cite{zuo2025soke}, validating the effectiveness of codebook conditioning.

-\textbf{Mixture-of-Parts (MoP) Embedding Layer.} Our MoP sign embedding layer is built upon a dense mixture-of-experts (MoE) mechanism \cite{cai2025moe_survey}, in which all experts (body parts) are activated but controlled by a learnable gate.
-As shown in Table \ref{tab:abl_emb}, we compare this design with a sparse MoE variant that fuses only the body parts corresponding to the top-1 or top-2 activation values.
-We observe that this sparse configuration results in inferior performance compared to the default dense setting.
-In Figure \ref{fig:vis_gate}, we further visualize the learned gating weights for four example signs.
-For single-handed signs (left two examples), our MoP layer assigns higher weights to the active hand, indicating that it effectively captures hand dominance.
-In contrast, for two-handed signs, the layer learns comparable weights for both hands, reflecting balanced contributions during generation.
+Our MoP is built upon a dense mixture-of-experts (MoE) formulation \cite{cai2025moe_survey}, where all experts (corresponding to body parts) are activated and weighted by the gating network.
+As reported in \cref{tab:abl_emb}, we compare this design against sparse MoE variants that fuse only the body parts associated with the top-1 or top-2 gate activations.
+These sparse configurations consistently yield inferior performance relative to the default dense setting.